 The pickled green tomato salsa verde is quick to put together.
-Making pickled green tomatoes are really simple.
-I sliced them pretty thing to do more a quick pickle.
-As I've said before, I love pickling!
+Making pickled green tomatoes is really simple.
+I sliced them pretty thing to do more of a quick pickle.
+As I’ve said before, I love pickling!
 This salsa verde is great to cut through the fatty delicious steak.
-Light and refreshing, you get a nice sweet-tart crunch from the pickled tomato's and then the earthiness and a little heat from the parsley and chile de árbol.
-I was happy with how it turned out and paired with the steak, I hope y'all enjoy it as much as I did!
+Light and refreshing, you get a nice sweet-tart crunch from the pickled tomatoes and then the earthiness and a little heat from the parsley and chile de árbol.
+I was happy with how it turned out and paired with the steak, I hope y’all enjoy it as much as I did!

 - 1 1/2 pounds green tomatoes, thinly sliced

-- 1 1/2 cups rice wine vinegar or apple cider vinegar (I used coconut vinegar)
+- 1 1/2 cups rice wine vinegar or apple cider vinegar I used coconut vinegar

 - 1/2 cup water